andrew/ultimate-awesome/README.md

 - [awesome-amp](https://github.com/onwidget/awesome-amp) - 😎 Awesome things related to AMP HTML.
 - [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
 This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
 - [awesome-text-ml](https://github.com/oskar-j/awesome-text-ml) - A curated list of ML awesome frameworks & libraries for text data.
+- [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [awesome-adsorption](https://github.com/pauliacomi/awesome-adsorption) - Awesome list of open source tools that can help simulate, treat understand or disseminate adsorption data.
-- [awesome-open-transport](https://github.com/pomodoren/awesome-open-transport) - Awesome resources for Open-Source and AI for Transport.
 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .
 - [awesome-sdl](https://github.com/RobLoach/awesome-sdl) - Curated list of awesome libraries and bindings for SDL.
 - [awesome-monero](https://github.com/safekeys/awesome-monero) - Curated list of links to useful resources for the Monero Cryptocurrency. #Monero #XMR.